Researching a market or industry?

 Passport covers most consumer markets worldwide, providing market analysis, company and brand information.
 Time series data is also available for markets worldwide.

 Statista is also worth a look.
-It provides access to statistics and facts on c600 industries across 50+ countries.
+It provides access to statistics and facts on c600 industries across 50+ countries and can sometimes be invaluable for industries where coverage is patchy elsewhere.

 To find out more about any of the resources above, please get in touch or pop into the Library and ask a member of the team.